dartmouth-cs98/dartmouth-cs98.github.io/slides/01_ideas/index_slides.md

 * more teams+ideas next week
 * based on ideas + friendship + foeship
-* changing things up -
 * previously: pitch ideas, scrapping that
-* now pivoting more to discussion about tech and problems
+* more discussion about tech and problems
 * teams based on theme/tech instead